 Let me first say I am a mother of four (if you don’t know already).
 Three of those children are boys and one man.
+Plus we have a bull dog.
+Who knows half the time where the smell could come from!
 If you are a parent of a boy I will not go on about the bodily stuff you get to enjoy as that said parent.
 Now, if you don’t have any males in your house I do not know how your Bathroom Smells Like Urine No Matter How Much You Clean, but feel free to read on (and give me some feedback and how it came to be)!

 Before we get into this – two things: 1) this is DISGUSTING and a little embarrassing; here we are and 2) complete this task before your daily shower.

 Here is what you are going to need if want to get rid of urine smell:

 - Gloves (I also found these at Walmart in the Pharmacy department next to the diabetic testing items.)

 - Huggies One and Done Baby Wipes

 - Multipule Sized Screw Drivers

 - Vinegar, Hydrogen Peroxide and Baking Soda (optional)

 - Plastic Grocery Bag (for used wipes – you WILL fill it up)

 - Be sure to check out the BONUS section below for more solutions!